hpb0412/khoasolo/src/pages/index.md

 ---
 layout: '@/layouts/PageLayoutMarkdown.astro'
-title: Khoa Do's Homepage
+title: Khoa Do - Frontend Developer
-description: Looking for help with your Frontend Development?
+description: Looking for Frontend Developer?
 Khoa Do has 10+ years of experience and specializes in React, Next, Astro, TailwindCSS, Vue, and Nuxt 3.
 ---

 #### 👋 Welcome to my corner